PTz0uAH/amiga-gcc/README.md

 Although the amiga-gcc toolchain compilation failed because of errors during binutils compilation it came to my attention that VASM-VBCC-VLINK was build correctly so I focused on those great alternative binutils.

-Thus to keep classic Commodore Amiga fans (and myself) motivated, we focus on creating a working VASM-VBCC-VLINK toolchain first.
+Thus to keep classic Commodore Amiga fans (and myself) motivated, creating a working VASM-VBCC-VLINK toolchain first has prio.

 Furthermore it is important to know that, when working with FreePascal (FPC termuxified), a VASMM68K_STD assembler is needed to cross-compile for Amiga so we use the amiga-gcc build procedure to produce VASMM68K_STD additionally.